jappeace/jappeaceApplication/content/mtl.md

 + What does the function [`lift`](https://hackage.haskell.org/package/transformers-0.6.0.2/docs/Control-Monad-Trans-Class.html#v:lift) do?
     The answer is in the footnotes. [^lift-function]
++ Is the order of a transformer stack always irrelevant?
+The answer is in the footnotes. [^irrelevant]
 + Say `ct` has this type signature:

         ct :: Char